Day 22: 25 Insights in 25 Days 2019 New Year Marathon!

 The CDL stands for Color Decision List.
-Just like how an EDL communicates basic edit data, a CDL carries a subset of color-correction data.
+Like an EDL communicates basic edit data, a CDL carries a subset of color-correction data.

-Although all color-correction systems offer their own basic grading controls, ‘Lift,’ ‘Gain’, and ‘Gamma’ are implemented differently from vendor to vendor.
+Although all color-correction systems offer their basic grading controls, ‘Lift,’ ‘Gain’, and ‘Gamma’ are implemented differently from vendor to vendor.
 Their definitions of LGG can vary in sensitivity and response.
 The strength of a CDL- based workflow is its software-agnostic nature.
-CDL compliant hardware and software can create, modify, and reproduce consistent color results exported from any other supported platform.
-In other words, it’s all about the perfect interchange of color modifications.
+CDL-compliant hardware and software can create, modify, and reproduce consistent color results exported from any other supported platform.
+In other words, it’s about the perfect interchange of color modifications.

 The parameters of a CDL replace the traditional Lift, Gamma, and Gain you’re probably used to manipulating.
-However, each set of CDL controls behave very differently from one another!
+However, each set of CDL controls behaves very differently from one another!

 - Slope is to Gain

 You may be wondering why the ASC-CDL sequence is expressed as ‘S-O-P’, as opposed to ‘O-S-P’ to match the more commonly known ‘LGG.’
 That’s because, in CDL math, the arithmetic of SOP-S is calculated in that precise sequence.
 This is extremely important, if you think back to high school math class, you’ll remember that even the slightest change in the order of operations will result in something else entirely different!